Inflation in Thailand

 Thailand - Inflation

-In April, consumer prices increased 0.16% on a month-on-month basis, contrasting the 0.46% drop recorded in March.
-Core consumer prices, which exclude energy and fresh food, increased 0.02% in April compared to the previous month (March: +0.04% month-on-month).
+In May, consumer prices increased 0.15% on a month-on-month basis, virtually matching April’s 0.16% increase.
+Core consumer prices, which exclude energy and fresh food, increased 0.01% in May compared to the previous month (April: +0.02% month-on-month).

-Inflation came in at 0.4% in April, a slowdown from March’s 0.8% and also below market analysts’ forecast of a milder deceleration to 0.7%.
-The reading was thus further below the Central Bank’s target band of 1.0%-4.0%.
-Core inflation inched down from 0.6% in March to 0.5% in April.
+Inflation was flat in May, below April’s 0.4% and also below market analysts’ forecast of a milder deceleration to 0.2%.
+The reading, a 14-month low, was thus further below the Central Bank’s target band of 1.0%-4.0%.
+Core inflation was steady at 0.5% in May.

 Thailand - Inflation Data

 |Inflation Rate (CPI, annual variation in %)||3.8||3.0||2.2||1.9||-0.9|